 eTicketing - Your Ride is Just a Barcode Away

-- use only one eTicket for a group of passengers under the same reservation and all of your travel segments.
+Use only one eTicket for a group of up to 8 passengers under the same reservation and for all of your travel segments — there's no need for separate tickets for each traveler or leg of your trip.

-How do I receive and use my eTicket if I choose to purchase it at the in-station ticket counter, Quik-Trak kiosk or over the phone?
+How do I get my eTicket if I purchased at a station ticket counter, Quik-Trak kiosk or over the phone?

-How you make your booking may affect how you obtain your eTicket but once you have it in hand, you are ready to board the train.
+How you make your booking may affect how you get your eTicket, but once you have it in hand, you're ready to board the train.

-- In-Station Ticket Counter: The ticket agent will print out your eTicket* for you.
+- Station Ticket Counter: The ticket agent will print out your eTicket* for you.

 - Quik-Trak Kiosk: If you purchase your tickets at a Quik-Trak kiosk, you will receive your eTicket* at the end of your transaction.

-*The eTickets printed at the in-station ticket counter or Quik-Trak kiosk look different from the print-anywhere eTicket PDF but serve the same purpose.
-The difference is: from the in-station ticket counter or Quik-Trak kiosk, each eTicket is issued based on the individual passenger's name, not reservation number; each eTicket contains up to two travel segments only.
+*The eTickets printed at the station ticket counter or Quik-Trak kiosk look different from the print-anywhere eTicket PDF but serve the same purpose.
+The difference is: from the station ticket counter or Quik-Trak kiosk, each eTicket is issued based on the individual passenger's name, not reservation number; each eTicket contains up to two travel segments only.

 - If you had a paper value ticket, you will need to repurchase it at the ticket counter.
 When you recover the original ticket, you can submit it and the receipt from the repurchased ticket for a refund of the original ticket.
 If it has been lost entirely, the Amtrak lost ticket policy applies, and you need to call 1-800-USA-RAIL as soon as possible.